pykaldi/pykaldi/README.md

 comply with CLIF requirements we had to make some changes to Kaldi codebase.
 We are hoping to upstream these changes over time.

-You can use the scripts in the `tools` directory to install these software locally.
+You can use the scripts in the `tools` directory to install or update these software locally.
 Make sure you check the output of these scripts.
-If you do not see "Done installing {protobuf,CLIF,Kaldi}." printed at the very end, it means that installation has failed.
+If you do not see "Done installing {protobuf,CLIF,Kaldi}." printed at the very end, it means that installation has failed for some reason.

 ```bash
 cd tools